 ATM company Cardtronics’ Health of Cash Study clearly stated that “A cashless society is a myth today and for the foreseeable future”.
 Their 2016 report on payment behavior and cash use stated that 23% of consumers were using cash more frequently than the year before.

 As the payments landscape evolves, more and more consumers are welcoming the ability to use a mixture of payment methods and to have choices.
-Although Millennials are using electronic payment methods like cards, mobile wallets, and retailer apps, they still consider cash the easiest way to pay.
+Although Millennials use electronic payment methods like cards, mobile wallets, and retailer apps, they still consider cash the easiest way to pay.

 Merchants and their payment service providers should avoid moving toward a one-dimensional payment solution for consumers, and instead look toward solutions that offer several choices.
 It’s understandable to assume that as digital payments become more refined and consumers become more comfortable, they will become the norm.
 However, now is just too early to turn away from traditional payments, especially cash.
 Consumers, especially millennials, say they see the future of payments as bright…and still including cash.